lgugelmann/HD6301_thing/asm/README.md

 ## I/O

-Output routinges of the "standard library" like `putchar`, `putstring` etc. work both over serial and graphical output.
+Output routines of the "standard library" like `putchar`, `putstring` etc. work both over serial and graphical output.
 Input can come from both serial and keyboard.
 However note that there is no "break" key over serial - that requires a physical keyboard to be connected.